TerraFusion/basicFusion/README.txt

 This file outlines the structure of the combined TERRA Fusion code, how to compile it on a local machine, and how to add additional code to the program.
 This file may not be up to date during development.

+THE MASTER BRANCH OF THIS REPOSITORY REPRESENTS CURRENT WORKING CODE (COMPILABLE AND RUNNABLE ON BW)

 The code is written in C using the following HDF libraries:
 1. hdf.h -- For the HDF4 functions
 2. hdf5.h -- For the HDF5 functions